unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/WebView/README.md

 In `WebView`, most the events include `Uri`, but `WebView2` uses a unique `NavigationId` instead.
 For details on `WebView2` event behavior see: https://learn.microsoft.com/en-us/microsoft-edge/webview2/concepts/navigation-events

-## Navigation ID

-As `WebView2` tracks each navigation via a unique identifier, we need to have a way to generate these IDs properly.

-On iOS and macOS we use the `WKNavigation` which is a unique identifier of the load request for a webpage.